novix-sa/Pyplan/docs/index.md

 Each calculation step is contained in a node which can be evaluated and its results represented as tables or graphs.
 ***(insertar gráfico con nodo y su definicion)***

-The node works as a blank canvas for programming any Python expre, and its result is stored in memory as a global variable that can be called from other calculations.
+The node works as a blank canvas for programming in Python, and accepts imports of any other library.
+Results are stored in memory as a global variable that can be called from other calculations.

 conceived for introducing data scientists and business analyst into Python models and it Machine Learning and Data Analytics potential.